Overview

 If the value of the collateral drops, a loan might dip below the liquidation LTV, potentially leading to liquidation.
 Coupon Finance supports fractional liquidations, where loans are liquidated only until they reach a target LTV.
 To incentivize liquidations, Coupon Finance collects a liquidation fee.

 When collateral value drops too quickly, it might not cover the borrowed amount, resulting in insolvency.
 In such an event, there's no incentive for liquidators or borrowers to pay back the debt, and the lender accrues bad debt.
-Unlike Aave, Coupon does not pool all assets, and each deposit asset has a list of compatible collateral and liquidation LTV values assigned to it.
+Unlike Aave, Coupon does not pool all assets, and each deposit asset has a and liquidation LTV values assigned to it.
 This means that when a specific collateral goes bad, only deposit assets connected to it are affected.